 - Vegan and Gluten-Free

-- A beautiful oil-free citrus vinaigrette
+- Simple oil-free citrus vinaigrette

 - Avocado and walnuts provide healthy fats